 At the top of the summit, there are numerous activities.
-Grab a bite to eat at the Off Piste Market, soak in the cliff-side views at The Deck, or embark on a rock climbing adventure at Via Ferrata.
+Grab a bite to eat at the Off Piste Market, soak in the cliff-side views at The Deck, or embark on a rock climbing or bouldering adventure at Via Ferrata.
 The truly adventurous can go parasailing.

 A trip to Yellowstone National Park is a must-do Jackson Hole, Wyoming summer activity.
 From Jackson Hole, the southern entrance of the park is only a 60-minute drive away, which is ideal for travelers interested in exploring the Yellowstone Caldera.
 You’ll find shooting geysers, geothermal hot springs, and plenty of scenic viewpoints to make your trip worthwhile.